amplication/docs/docs/how-to/import-prisma-schema.md

 ### 2. Composite IDs on models

 A model in Prisma can use the `@@id` custom attribute and combine fields to create a unique identifier for each record.
-But, due to current limitations, Amplication requires that each model have a single, disinct `id` field.
+But, due to current limitations, Amplication requires that each model have a single, distinct `id` field.

 During schema processing.
 Amplication modifies IDs created with the `@@id` custom attribute to be `@@unique` custom attributes, which are supported.
 It also introduces a new `id` field of type `String` to each model.